On braids and links up to link-homotopy: Links up to link-homotopy

 \subsection{Link-homotopy classification of links with a small number of components.}

 This section is dedicated to the explicit classification of links up to link-homotopy.
-The starting point of the strategy is the work of Habegger and Lin, which allows us through Corollary \ref{coroHabLin} and Lemma \ref{lemclosure} to see links up to link-homotopy as pure homotopy braids up to partial conjugations.
+The starting point of the strategy is Theorem \ref{thmHabLin} which allows us to see links up to link-homotopy as pure homotopy braids up to operations $(\bar{x_i},\bar{x_i})_k$ with $i\neq k$ in $\{1,\ \ldots,\ n\}$.
 Moreover with Corollary \ref{normalformunicity} we show that a braid is uniquely determined by its normal form, encoded by a sequence of integers: the clasp-numbers.
-The goal is then to determine how the normal form, or equivalently the clasp-numbers, vary under partial conjugations.
+The goal is then to determine how the normal form, or equivalently the clasp-numbers, vary under operations $(\bar{x_i},\bar{x_i})_k$.
 By using clasper calculus, we recover in this way the link-homotopy classification results from Milnor \cite{MilnorLinkgrp} and Levine \cite{Levine4comp} in the case of links with at most 4 components.
 We then apply these techniques to the 5-component \emph{algebraically split} case.